 It’s important to understand that “therapeutic grade” isn’t an official FDA designation.
 There’s also no industry-wide regulatory body which oversees all essential oil manufacturing.
 Anyone who makes any type of essential oil is free to use the therapeutic grade label.

 Any type of contaminant in an essential oil can potentially cause a problem.
-At the very least, additives can decrease effectiveness of the oil.
+At the very least, additives can decrease the effectiveness of the oil.
 At worst, potential contaminants can cause major problems.
 For instance, if the oil is actually a hidden blend of oils, a rash, burn or allergic reaction could occur.

 When using any essential oil for the first time, only apply a small amount to a small section of your skin like the back of your hand.
-Any rash or potential problem will develop within five to 30 minutes.
+Any rash or the potential problem will develop within five to 30 minutes.
 If your skin remains unbothered by the oil after 30 minutes, applying more is usually safe.

 How to Find High-Quality Essential Oils